Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: The Reissner-Nordstr o m spacetime

 \item The far-away region $\MM_{far}:=\{ r \ge R_0 \}$ with $R_0$ a fixed number $R_0\gg 2r_P$. \end{enumerate}

 For fixed $R$ we denote by $\MM_{\le R}$ and $\MM_{\ge R} $ the regions defined by $r\le R$ and $r\ge R$.

 We foliate $\MM$ by hypersurfaces $\Si_\tau $ which are: \begin{enumerate} \item Incoming null in $\MM_{red}$, with $e_3^*$ as null incoming generator (which is regular up to horizon).
-We denote this portion $\Si_{red}$. \item Strictly spacelike in $\MM_{trap} $.
-We denote this portion by $\Si_{trap}$. \item Outgoing null in $\MM_{far}$ with $e_4$ as null outgoing generator.
-We denote this portion by $\Si_{far}$. \end{enumerate}
+We denote this portion $\Si_{red}$.
+This is realized by a portion of $\{ v=\text{const}\}$ in the ingoing Eddington-Finkelstein coordinates. \item Strictly spacelike in $\MM_{trap} $.
+We denote this portion by $\Si_{trap}$.
+This is realized by a portion of $\widetilde{\Sigma}_\tau$. \item Outgoing null in $\MM_{far}$ with $e_4$ as null outgoing generator.
+We denote this portion by $\Si_{far}$.
+This is realized by a portion of $\{ u= \text{const}\}$ in the outgoing Eddington-Finkelstein coordinates. \end{enumerate}

 We denote $\MM(\tau_1, \tau_2)\subset \MM$ the spacetime region in the past of $\Si(\tau_2)$ and in the future of $\Si(\tau_1)$.
 We also denote \beaa \mathcal{H}^+(\tau_1, \tau_2)=\MM(\tau_1, \tau_2) \cap \mathcal{H}^+, \qquad \mathcal{I}^+(\tau_1, \tau_2)=\MM(\tau_1, \tau_2) \cap \mathcal{I}^+ \eeaa